clkim/DeepLearningPython35/README.md

 Epoch 4 : 9337 / 10000
 Epoch 5 : 9374 / 10000
 Epoch 6 : 9386 / 10000
-< On my late-2013 MacBook Pro, it takes about a minute to finish Epoch 6; control-C to break >
+< On my late-2013 MacBook Pro, it takes about a minute to finish Epoch 6; use control-c to break if desired >
 < Each epoch run uses the training images; then neural network is evaluated on test images >

 (nndlbook) root@xxx:/deeplearn# exit
 exit
-~/DeepLearningPython35 $ _
+~/DeepLearningPython35 $
 ```
-### End of README for IEEE Boston: Introduction to Practical Neural Networks and Deep Learning (Part 1)
+## End of Running IEEE Boston Section class demo code: Introduction to Practical Neural Networks and Deep Learning (Part 1)
 ___

 ## Overview